What Information Should You Include in Your Hunting Plan

 Hunting can be a challenging and rewarding experience, but there are many things to consider before you go out into the wild.

-If you're new to hunting, it can be difficult to know where to start.
-There are so many questions that need to be answered in order to have a successful trip.
+If you're new to hunting, knowing where to start cannot be easy.
+So many questions need to be answered to have a successful trip.

-We've compiled the most common questions asked by beginner hunters and have provided concise answers to help you better prepare for your next hunting excursion.
+We've compiled the most common questions beginner hunters ask and provided concise answers to help you better prepare for your next hunting excursion.

 What information on your hunting plan can help law enforcement officials find you?